Expungement in D.C.

 - They have not been arrested or convicted of a disqualifying offense.

-For those who were convicted of a crime, individuals with eligible
+For those who were convicted of a crime in D.C., individuals with eligible

 misdemeanors may seek to have their records sealed after ten years have passed since